-This may seem a little old school, but the QDF begins life as a simple physical Workbook: a folder structured into CAREMORE and given to participants as a sensible and simple way to collate information.
-Therefore, its contents are always draft reflecting the latest position from within the development process.
+This may seem a little old school, but the QDF begins life as a simple physical Workbook: a folder structured into CAREMORE sections and given to every participant as a sensible and simple way to collate information.
+Therefore, its contents are always draft, reflecting the latest position from within the development process.

-The Workbook is a development tool and is iterated in many places, many times throughout the project.
-As area of the Framework become sufficiently mature, they inform the development of Schedules that are signed off and adopted as formal products within the Framework.
-Effectively the workbook eventually becomes the framework.
-The central production team maintain a master copy and distribute updates, but we have found that people really own and personalise their own workbook throughout the project.
-For each section of CAREMORE the blank workbook contains a number of standard explanations and open questions:
+The Workbook is a development tool and is iterated in many places, many times throughout the entire project.
+As areas of the Framework become sufficiently mature, they inform the drafting of Schedules that are signed off and adopted as formal products within the Framework.
+Effectively the Workbook eventually becomes the Framework.
+The central production team maintain a master copy and distribute updates, but we have found that people really own and personalise their own Workbook throughout the project.
+For each section of CAREMORE the blank Workbook contains a number of standard explanations and open questions:

 - What is the intended product?

 - What is the reason for defining (the section)?

 - What are the guiding principles in developing …